-- 1. Body temperature taken by thermometer: - a.
-Forehead thermometer (100.4° Fahrenheit) - b.
-Armpit thermometer (99° Fahrenheit or higher) - c.
-Oral Thermometer (99.5° Fahrenheit) - 2.
-Visual screening of discharge from eyes or ears. - 3.
-Visual check of child's overall state. - 4.
-Check to see if the child has one or more of the following signs and/or symptoms:
+- 1. Body temperature taken by thermometer:

+- a.
+Forehead thermometer (100.4o Fahrenheit)

+- b.
+Armpit thermometer (99o Fahrenheit or higher)

+- c.
+Oral Thermometer (99.50 Fahrenheit)

+- 2. Visual screening of discharge from eyes or ears.

+- 3. Visual check of child's overall state.

+- 4. Check to see if the child has one or more of the following signs and/or symptoms:

+- -Diarrhea

+- -Abnormal breathing (e.g., fast breathing)

+- -Body rash or flushed cheeks

+- -Cough w/fever

+- -Behavior changes (e.g., irritable, lethargic)

+- -Any ear or eye discharge (especially yellow or brown in color)

--Diarrhea -Abnormal breathing (e.g., fast breathing) -Body rash -Cough w/fever -Behavior changes (e.g., irritable, lethargic) -Ear or eye discharge -Body itching (scabies, lice infestation) -Disease conditions such as measles, chickenpox, mumps, scabies, common cold
+- -Body itching (scabies, lice infestation)

+- -Disease conditions such as measles, chickenpox, mumps, scabies, common cold